Last updated on November 21st, 2021 at 02:10 pm

 5. The Pastega Christmas Light Display (formerly at Corvallis Pepsi Plant)

-The Pastega Christmas Light Display is holiday tradition in Corvallis going back to 1981.
+The Pastega Christmas Light Display is a holiday tradition in Corvallis going back to 1981.

 Plywood cut-outs of Disney characters, Santa Clauses, angels, and even an Oregon Beaver jingle and jangle on small motors, adorned with Christmas lights.
 On a good night, near Christmas, it takes twenty minutes just to get into the driveway.